Russow10/skills-github-pages/_posts/2023-05-27-hari's-blog.md

 ---
-title: "Hari's blog"
+title: "Monster"
 date: 2023-05-27
 ---
-this is my blog
+this is hari talking about 'monster' series